5 Reasons Why Peniche is Summer 2019's Top Surfing Destination

 Another reason why Peniche is a great surf destination is its uncrowded beaches.
 There aren't as many people as there are in France’s surfing spots or other European coastlines.
 If you're looking for a perfect retreat, you should look for a low season program in Peniche.
 You can relax and feel the spirit of an endless ocean, the cold breeze in the evening and white sand between your toes.

 It will be a perfect retreat, but you'll also be close to the full tourist cities such as Lisbon; the capital of Portugal is only 1 hour away from Peniche.
 There you can enjoy cultural sites, shopping quarters, lively spirit of the town and Portuguese fado music during eating a dinner.

-The Portuguese people and surfers are very similar
+3. The Portuguese and surfers are very similar

-The last thing that makes Peniche a heaven for surfers is the beach bars.
-Here, there are three main beach bars that are opened whole day and there you can enjoy plenty of refreshing caipirinhas while listening to relaxing lounge music.
-But after the sun sets, these beach bars become exciting night clubs where all the young surfers from Peniche surf camps come to hang out and dance all throughout the night.
+Another thing that makes Peniche a heaven for surfers is the beach bars.
+Here, there are three main beach bars that are open all day, where you can enjoy plenty of refreshing cocktails while listening to relaxing lounge music.